The question we’re all asking. Am I wasting my time?

 Benefits of Facebook:

 Two billion people is a big piece of the pie.
 If you already have a devoted following, Facebook can be very effective for designers and builders.
 If you have cash to spend on ads Facebook can be very effective.
 Video rates higher in the FB algorithm so if you’re good in front of a camera, use it.
 The thing I like the best about Facebook is that I can schedule the same post intended for Instagram with Later.com and it will post automatically, you don’t have to post it from your phone like Instagram.
 It’s hard to spit advantages and disadvantages because it’s all kind of mixed together, but for me the disadvantage is that it is distracting.
-I go there to manage a client’s account and I end up scrolling through family photos, which to be honest, keeps me connected to friends I would have otherwise lost touch.
+I go there to manage a client’s account and I end up scrolling through family photos, which to be honest, keeps me connected to friends I would have otherwise lost touch with.
 So I can’t groan about that.

 Disadvantages of Facebook: